Kallibek/designing-hr-database/readme.md

 ---

-#### Question 3: Update the Job Title from "Web Programmer" to "Web Developer"
+#### Query 3: Update the Job Title from "Web Programmer" to "Web Developer"

 This query updates the job title from "Web Programmer" to "Web Developer".